dadosfera/dadosfera-ai-oss/docs/source/getting_started/faq.md

 3. Select the cell you want to skip and give it a tag of: _skip_.

-The cells with the _skip_ tag are still runnable through JupyterLab, but when executing these notebooks as part of pipelines in Orchest they will not be run.
+The cells with the _skip_ tag are still runnable through JupyterLab, but when executing these notebooks as part of pipelines in Dadosfera AI they will not be run.

 ## I'm getting `ModuleNotFoundError: No module named` exceptions even after declaring my dependencies